evidenze/nestjs-mini-arch/docs/ARCHITECTURE.md

 }
 ```

-This guide provides a comprehensive understanding of how to implement and use the Nest Lucid architecture effectively in your NestJS applications.
+This guide provides a comprehensive understanding of how to implement and use the Mini architecture effectively in your NestJS applications.